Buffalo supermarket shooting: What do we know so far?

 Officials said the rifle Gendron used in the attack was purchased legally but the magazines he used for ammunition were not allowed to be sold in New York.

-After the shooting, Gedron appeared before a judge in a paper medical gown and was arraigned on a murder charge.
+After the shooting, Gendron appeared before a judge in a paper medical gown and was arraigned on a murder charge.
+He has pleaded not guilty.

-Police have not released the names of most of the victims.
-They have said that, including the wounded, 11 victims were Black and two were white.
+Police said the 13 victims, including the wounded, ranged in age from 20 to 86.

-One of those killed was Aaron Salter, a retired Buffalo police officer who was working as a security guard at the store.
-Salter fired multiple shots at the assailant, striking him at least once.
+The 10 dead include Aaron Salter, a retired Buffalo police officer working as a security guard at the store.
+Salter fired multiple shots at the assailant, striking his body armor at least once, although the bullet did not pierce.
+Officials called him a a hero who saved lives by running toward danger.
+A local resident said he cared about the community and looked after the store.

-Also among the dead was Ruth Whitfield, the 86-year-old mother of retired Buffalo Fire Commissioner Garnell Whitfield.
-He told the Buffalo News that his mother was “a mother to the motherless” and "a blessing to all of us.”
-The newspaper also reported that Katherine Massey was killed.
+Ruth Whitfield, 86, was picking up groceries after visiting her husband at a nursing home, as she did every day.
+She was the mother of retired Buffalo Fire Commissioner Garnell Whitfield, who told The Buffalo News she was “a mother to the motherless” and "a blessing to all of us.”
+Whitfield attributed his mother's strength and commitment to family to her religious faith.

+Katherine Massey, 72, was “a beautiful soul" who was killed while shopping, sister Barbara Massey said.

+Heyward Patterson, 67, was a deacon at a nearby church.
+He’d gone by the church’s soup kitchen before heading to the supermarket, where he offered an informal taxi service and would drive people home with their bags.